wootanis/yalu103/README.md

 # yalu103
 incomplete iOS 10.3Betas jailbreak for 64 bit devices by qwertyoruiopz, marcograssi, and devapple (personal use)

+For updates on what I plan on doing with this follow my twitter @ https://twitter.com/noahterbest

 ## I am using Luca’s yalu code for my own use and will not release 10.X jailbreak of my own.

 Please use the "Issues" tab for **code related** issues only.
 If you need support please search on [/r/jailbreak](https://reddit.com/r/jailbreak) before posting a question there.